Couple/Relationship Counseling – Are You Feeling Lonely in Your Relationship?

 Couples counseling has proven to be extremely effective in helping couples work through challenging issues and return to a place of love and connection.
 But, like any truly meaningful experience, you will get out of the therapy what you put into it.
 If you and your partner are committed to healthy self-exploration and developing a better understanding of how you can best support one another, anything is possible.

-I offer those I work with a safe, non-judgmental, and compassionate space to explore any and all issues.
-I welcome diversity in my practice, and enjoy working with all kinds of couples and relationships, whether you are heterosexual, same-sex, monogamous, polyamorous, open, or anything in between.
-I firmly believe that–regardless of sexual orientation and preferences, history, life, and relationship goals or personalities–we are all inherently healthy and healing is always possible.
+We offer those with whom we work a safe, non-judgmental, and compassionate space to explore any and all issues.
+We welcome diversity in my practice, and enjoy working with all kinds of couples and relationships, whether you are heterosexual, same-sex, monogamous, polyamorous, open, or anything in between.
+We firmly believe that–regardless of sexual orientation and preferences, history, life, and relationship goals or personalities–we are all inherently healthy and healing is always possible.
 And, in relationships, when we learn how to truly care for our partner, vast possibilities for happiness and connection emerge.
 We can connect deeply, take healthier risks, and experience more ease and joy in all aspects of our lives.

 In sessions, we will also work in the moment–navigating issues as they arise.
-As a third-party witnessing your dynamic exchanges, I can offer suggestions about communication and attachment styles that may bring about a new level of understanding and awareness.
-Using a Psychobiological Approach to Couple Therapy (PACT), I can help each of you bring awareness to the moment-to-moment level of activation in your bodies, such as stress, anger, fear, or excitement, and explore how each of you does or does not regulate that activation.
+As a third-party witnessing your dynamic exchanges, we can offer suggestions about communication and attachment styles that may bring about a new level of understanding and awareness.
+Using a Psychobiological Approach to Couple Therapy (PACT) or Emotionally-Focused Therapy, we can help each of you bring awareness to the moment-to-moment level of activation in your bodies, such as stress, anger, fear, or excitement, and explore how each of you does or does not regulate that activation.
 The Psychobiological Approach to Couple Therapy (PACT) framework allows each of you to gain clarity about your own thoughts and feelings and to better understand and be more attuned to those of your partner.

 Although you want to reconnect with your partner, you still may have questions or concerns about couples counseling…